KellerJordan/modded-nanogpt/README.md

 * Flash Attention 3 with long-short sliding window attention pattern (inspired by Gemma 2) and window size warmup with YaRN
 * Align training batch starts with EoS and set a max document length
 * Accumulate gradients for 2 steps for embedding and lm_head before updating parameters
-* Backout, with single activation input for last 3 attention layers
+* Single activation input for last 3 attention layers
 * Polar Express implementation in Muon
 * Smear module to enable 1 token look back
 * Sparse attention gate